-A once-abandoned movie theater complex in Northeast DC reopened in 2006 as the Atlas Performing Arts Center: a visionary, community-based venue where artists and audiences would connect through dance, theater, music, and more.
-As the H Street corridor’s cultural anchor, the Atlas now brings 80 diverse, thought-provoking, and affordable performances to its four stages each year.
-That’s in addition to the 125 collaborative shows, workshops, and classes that take place at its annual INTERSECTIONS Festival.
-Meanwhile, “arts partners” (nonprofit performing groups) utilize the Atlas throughout the year, receiving discounted or free performance and rehearsal space, office space, and event promotion – allowing them to decrease expenses and channel resources toward programming.
-A summer training and apprenticeship opportunity gives unemployed and underemployed young adults the skills and tools to become professional stage hands, while the City at Peace program helps youth explore social justice and conflict resolution – and inspires a new generation of performing artists to boot.
-A mecca for arts lovers, the Atlas draws 100,000+ patrons each year.
+A once-abandoned movie theater complex in Northeast DC reopened in 2006 as the Atlas: a multidisciplinary, community-based venue where artists and audiences connect through dance, theater, music, and more.
+As the H Street corridor’s cultural anchor, the Atlas brings dozens of thought-provoking and affordable performances to its four stages each year.
+That’s in addition to the 85 collaborative shows, workshops, and classes that take place at its annual INTERSECTIONS Festival.
+Throughout the year, resident arts partners utilize the venue at discounted rates, allowing them to channel resources toward outstanding arts programming.
+The Atlas Stagecraft and Apprenticeship Program (ASTAP) trains adults to become professional stage hands, while the City at Peace program helps youth explore social justice and conflict resolution – and inspires a new generation of performing artists.
+This arts mecca draws 100,000+ patrons each year.
 Applause, please.

 Headquarters: DC-Ward 6

 Where They Operate: DC-Ward 6; Near Northeast in Washington, DC; Capitol Hill in Washington, DC

 Age Groups Served: All

 Schools They Work In: Maury Elementary School; Miner Elementary School; Ludlow-Taylor Elementary School; Two Rivers Public Charter School; J.O.
 Wilson Elementary School